 The RQF level 4 Diploma in Financial Planning meets the FCA’s qualification requirements for retail investment advisers (subject to gap fill), and develops core technical understanding across a broad range of key advisory areas.

 One of the following CII qualifications, or equivalent, must be held to complete the Diploma:

 Before studying, check to see whether any of your previous academic qualifications or credits from other professional bodies and institutes can be carried towards completion of the Diploma.

 To be awarded the Diploma, you must obtain at least one CII Diploma-level J0 or R0 unit.

-Diploma level units are assessed by multiple-choice question exam (MCQ), written case study based exam or by coursework assignment.
+Diploma level units are assessed by multiple-choice question (MCQ) exam, written exam or by coursework assignment.